 A Complete Guide to Sant’Ambrogio Market in Florence

-Smaller than its Florentine brethren, Sant’Ambrogio is beloved by locals (and less populated by tourists).
+Smaller than its Florentine brethren, Sant’Ambrogio market is beloved by locals (and less populated by tourists).
 It’s a great place to wander (particularly in the late mornings) to get a deeper sense of local life here where Florentines shop in the same place where their parents, grandparents, and, in some cases, great-grandparents also purchased pasta, fruit, vegetables, and meat to feed their families.

-The Sant’Ambrogio market history
+The History of Sant’Ambrogio market

 In 1865, the capital of the newly unified Italy shifted from Turin to Florence.
 This Tuscan city on the Arno River would only be the capital for six years before it shifted further south to Rome.
 Yet, during that time, city authorities initiated a building boom.